November 3, 2006

 More about polygyny:

-In traditional societies, kinship is politics, therefore the most power
+In traditional societies, kinship is politics, therefore the

 goes to the largest families.